AlessioSocci/EDUCATIONAL-FRDM-K64F/README.md

 - UART: set serial for command line interface, read data in ISR with higest pre-emptive priority (0, dafault), write same data in polling;

 - I2C: serial sinc-communication with OLED 128 x 64, driver SSD1306.
 Every write data in ISR with pre-emptive priority (2).
-It 's strange      but Ack bit from OLED seems good only using ISR !!
+It 's strange      but Ack bit from OLED seems good only using ISR !! (...problem is solved adding a little delay before check the ACK!)

 - Parallel 8080: parallel communication with OLED 128 x 128, driver SSD1327Z;